 I help clients with registration of trademarks and copyrights, and assist them with licensing intellectual property of all kinds.
 Here are some blog post on intellectual property topics.
 If you want to contact me to discuss your intellectual property need to see if we are a good attorney-client fit, please send me an email or call.

 Why pay an attorney handle your trademark application?
-(4/18/2019) - Getting through the USPTO forms and concepts.
+(4/18/2019) - It saves you time, and prevents procedural mistakes.
 Many business owners want to have an attorney file their trademark.
 It is comforting to have a member of the profession guiding you through the process.
 The USPTO forms can be confusing.
 There are many trademark concepts to understand, such as dates of first use, specimens, intent-to-use, the goods and services description, and goods and services classification.
 In addition, because it takes about three months to have an examining attorney review an application.
-If you make an error, you are looking at not only lost money, but lost… continue reading
+If you make an error, you are looking at not only lost money, but… continue reading

 Legal Checklist For Choosing A Business Name (1/23/2015) - What should you think about when choosing a brand name?
 This isn't necessarily a definitive list, but it is a three things to consider from a legal perspective.
 Actually it's really two things: understanding the legal/marketing compromise of the mark strength, and then searching (both the internet and at the USPTO).
 1) Consider the strength of the mark.
 There is a well-defined continuum of names, from weakest to strongest: Generic, a term everyone uses for the thing ("Fast Car").
 This is not a good choice, usually.
 Descriptive, describes what the goods do (Ford "Transit" -- that's borderline generic,… continue reading